kondurihemant/kondurihemant/README.md

 I'm a passionate and creative developer with a love for building innovative solutions.
 I'm always eager to learn new technologies and apply them to real-world problems.

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on High Performance Computing
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning DevOps
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on DApps
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with DevOps
-- 💬 Ask me about ...
+- 💬 Ask me about Web3
-- 📫 How to reach me: ...
+- 📫 How to reach me: basaltrock3@gmail.com
-- 😄 Pronouns: ...
+- 😄 Pronouns: He/Him
-- ⚡ Fun fact: ...

 ---